Long post and page URLs can be annoying.

 - Date stamps are not important when writing shortened-urls.
 You may totally ignore them from the shortened URL or just leave them as they are.

-- If two/more posts have the same slugs and you are using an identical shortener that it might go to any of them, then that will chose to go to the post which was published earlier.
+- If two/more posts have the same slugs and you are using an identical shortener that might go to any of them, then that will choose to go to the post which was published earlier.

 Some slugs are not allowed in posts or pages on WordPress and WordPress.com due to security reasons.

 - /category/, /subject/ (or any category base slug, which is chosen from Setting –>> Permalinks).

 - /tag/, /topic/ (or any tag base slug, which is chosen from Setting –>> Permalinks)

 PS: You cannot shorten your post URLs /page URLs (this way) until they are published.

 This trick works for both the free WordPress.com and self-hosted WordPress.org blogs.